Liques/RobotBum/README.md

 If you don't have a ADS-B reciever or you already have an instance running ModeSMixer2, even if it's not running in you machine, please skip to the step 2.

 If you have your own ADS-B reciever you have to install ***ModeSMixer2***.
-This program, as they website says, has ability to receive data across the network from one or more sources, such as instances of dump1090, rtl1090, modesdeco2, ADSB# or any other Mode S decoding application.
+This program, as their website says, has ability to receive data across the network from one or more sources, such as instances of dump1090, rtl1090, modesdeco2, ADSB# or any other Mode S decoding application.
 This program is free, run in most operational systems.

 - [Download link page for ModeSMixer2](http://xdeco.org/?page_id=30)
 - [How to install and run ModeSMixer2](http://xdeco.org/?page_id=48)